-Water is used to cool and remove heat from the liquid plastic once it fills the mold.
+Cooling water is necessary for lowering the temperature of the injection mold’s hot liquid plastic.
 Cooling water flows through holes and channels drilled and cut in the mold tool.
-These ports in the mold tool are engineered to optimize the flow of water so that the plastic cools enough to allow the newly molded part to come out of the mold as a solid object.
+These ports in the mold tool are engineered to optimize the flow of water, allowing the plastic to cool sufficiently and enabling the newly molded part to exit the mold as a solid object.

 The time it takes between new parts coming out of the mold is referred to as Cycle Time.
-The Cycle Time for each part depends on a number of design parameters including the flow rate and heat transfer capacity of the mold tool.
-The heat transfer capacity of the mold tool is reduced if scale, corrosion by-products or biofilm accumulate on the waterside of the mold.
+The Cycle Time for each part depends on several design parameters, including the flow rate and heat transfer capacity of the mold tool.
+The heat transfer capacity of the mold tool is reduced if scale, corrosion by-products, or biofilm accumulate on the waterside of the mold.

 Learn More About Our Closed Loop Services